 Reserve a warming hut with gear, tackle, bait, and heaters, and take a guided tour that offers various access points.
 Many local companies are at your disposal!

 Big Ed’s Fishing Ventures or Alpine Fishing Adventures organize fishing trips for families with young children, groups, and people with special needs providing the necessary fishing gear and a heated shelter.

 The only thing you’ll need to have with you is a one-day fishing license, which you can obtain from Walmart, City Market, or online.

-You will also find numerous cultural events, including ceramics, drawing, printmaking, metalsmithing, textiles, and painting and musical performances.
+You will also find numerous cultural events, including ceramics, drawing, printmaking, metalsmithing, textiles, painting, and musical performances.

-Stop at BreckCreate to try your skills at ceramics, candle-making, woodshop, painting, and more.
+Stop at BreckCreate to try your skills at ceramics, candle-making, woodworking, painting, and more.
 The Arts District offers an open-house walk every second Saturday of the month.

 The Breckenridge Distillery is known as the World’s Highest Distillery, producing top-quality blended bourbon whiskey, Breckenridge Bourbon, and a few other select spirits.